piroworkz/KspCatalogGenerator/README.md

 # KSP Versions Catalog Processor

-**KSP Versions Catalog Processor** is a library for easily handling permission requests in Android applications developed with Jetpack Compose.
+**KSP Versions Catalog Processor** is a library that reads your libs.versions.toml file and generates variables for [libraries], [plugins] and [bundles], that you can use in your build-logic convention module.

 ## Installation
 Current Version: 1.0.2